I work directly in the image space.

 Tools change.
 Judgement does not.

-My background in architecture allows me to work as a collaborator rather than a service provider.
+Being a trained architect (Dipl.
+Arch.
+ETH) allows me to work as a collaborator rather than a service provider.
 I aim to understand an architect’s conceptual intent, the strategic situation of a project, and the audience it addresses, often working closely with design teams to shape how a project is communicated.